caomw/VIRALTutorials/tutorial_one/README.md

 compute_kmeans(dataset, query, nn, indices, dists);
 ~~~

-Each compute_* function calls the NN search using its respective data-structure.
+Each compute_* function calls the NN search using its respective data structure.
 Your task is to do the following.

-1. *Performance Analysis*.
+Task #1. *Performance Analysis*.
 Quantify the execution time of each compute_* function call using a performance counter analysis tool such as [Google Performance Tools](https://github.com/gperftools/gperftools) or [GNU Profiler](https://sourceware.org/binutils/docs/gprof/).
-Use num_db_items = 512 and num_query_items = 512 (defaults).
+Specifically, find the execution time (in seconds) for each data structure.
 What is the speedups of the kd-tree vs. linear? k-means vs. linear?

 Next, vary the `num_db_items` to generate a graph of the execution time (y-axis) over num_db_items (x-axis).
+Use three design points where num_db_items = {512, 1024, 2048}.